Ranked! Every Premier League club by how ‘big’ they are

 7. Everton

-A top-flight club for every season since 1954.
-Nine times champions of England.
+Everton have competed in the top flight for every season since 1954, and they’ve been crowned champions of it on nine occasions.
 When Greg Dyke set out to form the breakaway Premier League in 1990, he met with representatives of ‘the big five’, knowing that if he had England’s giants on board, the rest would follow.

 6. Tottenham